sonickirb/SonicKirb/README.md

-just some random game developer
+just some programmer i guess